 Sir Alex Ferguson once called it “the most intimidating venue in Europe”.
 Despite abortive plans to move out in 2001, the club remains at the ground where it won the league in 1969, 1974, and 1992.
 What’s most important about Elland Road, though, is the place it retains in the life of the city, and the hearts of the locals.

 1. St. James’ Park

 Football is more than just a game for the fans of Newcastle United.
 It can be rightly said that St. James Park is the cathedral of the Newcastle fans who treat football as a religion.
-It has been home for Newcastle United for 128 years.
-Often referred to as Gallowgate, there are four stands in the stadium.
-They are Brown Ale Stand, Sir John Hall stand, Milburn, stand and East stand.
+It has been home for Newcastle United for 130 years.
+There are four stands in the stadium, which are Gallowgate End, Leazes End, Milburn Stand, and East Stand.
 It has a spectator capacity of around 52 thousand and it is filled mostly with an energetic and enthusiastic crowd who come in large numbers to support Newcastle.